What is a Tax Haven?

 - The leak of 11.5 million files from the database of the world’s fourth-biggest offshore law firm, Mossack Fonseca.

 - The Panama Papers revealed the ways in which the rich could exploit secretive offshore tax regimes.

-- The following are the type of files contained in Panama Papers:
+- The following are the types of files contained in Panama Papers:

-- Owning an offshore company is not illegal but Panama Papers revealed that concealing the identities of the true company owners was the primary aim of the majority of the offshore companies.
+- Owning an offshore company is not illegal, but the Panama Papers revealed that concealing the identities of the true company owners was the primary aim of the majority of the offshore companies.

-- Panama Papers revealed the names of various well known international banks that helped their clients establish a business in offshore jurisdictions as a part of wealth management services.
+- The Panama Papers revealed the names of various well-known international banks that helped their clients establish a business in offshore jurisdictions as a part of wealth management services.

 When performing a company valuation, the calculation of taxes can have a material impact on cash flow.
 A financial analyst is tasked with building a forecast of what they expect revenue, expenses (including taxes), and other financial items to be in the future.
 This process of forecasting items into the future is known as financial modeling and is performed in Excel.